Osayeme/Aptos-Move-Bootcamp-Exercises/Exercise 1/Exercise 1.md

    b. **Complexity**: Developing a decentralised game is more complex than a traditional one.
 It involves having in-depth knowledge on blockcahin technology, smart contracts, and the decentralized infrastructure.

+   c. **Cost of Transactions**: Many decentralized platforms require users to pay transaction fees (e.g., gas fees on Ethereum).
+This can impact the user experience and make the game less accessible.

 ## SECTION TWO
   **Security**: Since blockchains typically handle financial transactions, there is no room for error regarding the security of users' funds.